 For 14 months during 2020-21, Luciente provided clean drinking water at Abiquiu Elementary School.
 Luciente purchased five gallon jugs and rented dispensers to ensure the school community had access to safe water.
 Luciente was proud to quickly respond to such an urgent need.
 The school district installed a reverse osmosis water system in 2020 and as of late 2021 took over the provision of clean water for the school.

 COVID-19 Emergency Food Project

 From March through July 2020, Luciente delivered weekly bags of food staples to 252 families in need in Abiquiu, Canones, Youngsville, Coyote and Gallina during the COVID-19 crisis.
 Our school food pantries continued to support families during remote learning.
 School staff made sure this critical access to food continued.

 In 2020, Luciente provided approximately 250 holiday meals over Thanksgiving and Christmas.
 Family meals are important traditions during the holidays.
 The act of eating food around the table can unite people, strengthen bonds and help maintain a common identity and culture.
 Meal sharing engages all of our senses – sight, touch, taste, smell and most of all, hearing stories, laughter and words of gratitude and wisdom.

 Rio Arriba Concerned Citizens

-A Luciente fiscally sponsored program, RACC is a grassroots organization that defends against oil and gas development in the Rio Chama Watershed, NM while educating and advocating for sustainable, safe energy in our region.
+A Luciente fiscally sponsored program, RACC is a grassroots organization that defends against oil and gas development in the Rio Chama Watershed, NM while educating and advocating for sustainable, safe energy and income sources in our region.